The Sensor City facilitated collaborative projects will form part of course module content

 Sensor City are working closely with Unilever to connect their research and development (R&D) teams with the local student and academic researcher community, to engage in collaborative project opportunities.

-Following last year’s successful student project launch, Unilever are now looking to work more closely with academic leads within the University of Liverpool and Liverpool John Moores University (LJMU), to align their next set of industry challenges with specific course placements and help to prepare students for future careers in STEM.
+Following last year’s successful student project launch, Unilever has set new industry challenges to the students in the University of Liverpool and Liverpool John Moores University (LJMU), to align their next set of industry challenges with specific course placements and help to prepare students for future careers in STEM.

 Unilever’s Beauty and Personal Care Team have a number of upcoming R&D project opportunities involving data management, automation and robotics which students and researchers from a range of disciplines will participate in as part of their formal studies.

 Working alongside the University of Liverpool’s Department of Electrical Engineering and Electronics and LJMU’s Department of Electronics and Electrical Engineering in the first instance, both individual and group projects will be developed, some of which may require a multi-disciplinary approach.

 Helen Brannon, Research and Development Manager at Unilever, said: “Unilever are currently working on a host of Industry 4.0 automation and digital R&D projects for our sites, products and consumers globally, which includes cobots, factory sensors and chemical systems modelling.